johndeu/media-services-dotnet-functions-integration/README.md

   The output container name can be modifed in run.csx by changing the value of the static string _outputContainerName.
   It's set to "output" by default.

 ## EncodeBlob_SingleOut_Function

-This function demonstrates how to use WebHooks to listen to a basic encoding job's progress.

-This Function waits for content to be copied into an input container tht is configured in the function.json file's bindings.

-    {
-        "name": "inputBlob",
-        "type": "blobTrigger",
-        "direction": "in",
-        "path": "input/{fileName}.{fileExtension}",
-        "connection": "StorageConnection"
-    }

-The name property sets the name of the CloudBlockBlob property that is passed into the Run method.
-The path property sets the container name and file matching pattern to use.
-In this example, we set the {fileName} and {fileExtension} matching patterns to pass the two values into the Run function.

-    public static void Run(CloudBlockBlob inputBlob, TraceWriter log, string fileName, string fileExtension)

-### EncodeBlobFunction Workflow
-The function will execute the following workflow:

-1. Watch the "input" container for new files and copy the blob  into a new Media Services Asset (IAsset).
-2. Create the required AssetFiles for the new Asset and set the copied blob to be the primary file in the Asset.
-3. Create a new encoding job using a preset .json for 720p Adaptive bitrate encoding.
-4. Wait for the encoding job to finish.
-5.Copy all of the output files from the job into an "output" container in the same storage account as the input blob.

-## EncodeBlob_SingleOut_Function
 The EncodeBlob_SingleOut_Function demonstrates how to use an Output binding and the "InOut" direction binding to allow the Azure functions framework to create the output blob for you automatically.